patricsteiner/patricsteiner.github.io/_pages/randomfacts.md

 ### Random fact #8: Slow down aging - 16.01.2021
 There are different theories of what exactly aging is and how it is caused, but fundamentally, it comes down to loss of information in our cells.
 One __hypothesis__ is, that aging is caused not by loss of information in the DNA, but in the [epigenome](https://en.wikipedia.org/wiki/Epigenome).
-The epigenum basically tells the cell, what kind of cell it is by "turning on or off" some parts of the DNA in this cell.
+The epigenome basically tells the cell, what kind of cell it is by "turning on or off" some parts of the DNA in this cell.
 If this information is lost, a cell is not reading the correct genes anymore and basically starts doing things it is not supposed to do.
 What's interesting is that there are longevity genes that can prevent this effect.
 They are "activated" when conditions get tougher and then instead of growing and reproducing, cells go in some kind of protection mode.